JeffreyYou/Fast-Realibal-FTP/README.md

 However, when the network environment is poor, its performance deteriorates significantly.
 Since TCP-based FTP uses an exponential back-off mechanism, it decreases the transmission rate when it assumes the network link is congested,

-This is a **UDP-based** file transfer protocol.
+This **UDP-based** file transfer protocol solves the problem.

-It uses multi-thread to reliably transfer files from server to client, with a very good performance under the high-congestion and high-loss conditions.
+It employs multi-threading to ensure reliable file transfers from server to client, delivering excellent performance even in high-congestion and high-loss network conditions.

+Changes made:

 ## Quick Start
 ### Server Setup